Phoebe Bridgers on her love for Billie Eilish: "She's the boss"

 Elaborating on her love for Eilish, Bridgers explained: “You just can tell that definitely a giant record label is helping it, but she’s the boss.

-“I think it probably wasn’t easy along the way to just be like, “Fuck you.
-This is my idea.”
+“I think it probably wasn’t easy along the way to just be like, ‘Fuck you.
+This is my idea’.
 And it’s so cool that she got proven right.
-I like that she just did what she wanted and tell that it really, really paid off.”
+I like that she just did what she wanted and it really, really paid off.”

 Bridgers continued: “No matter what you feel about her music, I think Taylor Swift was kind of a similar thing, where it was like Taylor Swift had this giant infrastructure behind her.
 But if she wasn’t talented, it wouldn’t be so giant.
 And Billie is kind of like the coolest possible version of that, where it’s like they monetize her ideas.
 She just has crazy ideas.”